logicmachine/cpp-simplifier/README.md

 <!--  SOFTWARE.                                                                       -->
 <!--                                                                                  -->

-c-simplifier
+c-tree-carver
 ====

-C source simplifier for verification tools.
+Carves C source trees into files suitable for verification tools.

-This tool simplifies C source directories given some root functions, by retaining only the used declarations.
+This tool performs tree-carving on a C source-tree given some root functions, by retaining only the used declarations.

 It is developed to extract and verify progressively larger parts of